benhoyt/juju-docs/sdk/how-to-add-secrets-to-a-charm.md

 This feature is available starting with `ops` 2.0.0, but only when using Juju `3.0.2` or greater.
 [/note]

-As you might have heard, Juju version 3.0 is adding a new feature we've all been waiting for: secrets.
-Secrets allow charms to securely exchange data via a Juju controller-mediated channel.
+As of version 3.0, Juju supports **secrets**.
+Secrets allow charms to securely exchange data via a channel mediated by the Juju controller.
 In this document we will guide you through how to use the new secrets API as exposed by the Charmed Operator Framework `ops`.

 We are going to assume:
 - Surface knowledge of the [`ops`](/t/5527) library